 Product-Led GTM Strategy

 In this type of GTM, the main focus is relying on the product to acquire new users/customers and retain them.
-Here, the company is convinced that the product speaks for itself and acts as the primary driver of sales.
-It is a self-service model in which target customers can interact with the product without a salesperson.
+Here, the company is convinced that the product speaks for itself and acts as the primary driver of sales and brand awareness.
+It is a self-service model where target customers can interact with the product without a salesperson.

 Usually, this new product or service will be transformational and might address many pain points of customers.
 The product is packed with so much value that the customer cannot help but invest in the new launch.

 Companies like Slack, SurveyMonkey, Calendly, and Dropbox make work easier for countless individuals.
-What all these examples have in common is that they attract the user because the actual product solves many of customers’ headaches.
+All these examples have in common that they attract the user because the product solves many customers’ headaches.

 Sales-Led GTM Strategy

-If a company opts for a sales-led GTM strategy, it will focus on upping the marketing techniques to generate interest for the product.
+In the case of a sales-led GTM strategy, a company prioritises enhancing marketing techniques to generate interest in the product.
+It determines an effective distribution model to reach the target audience.
 The action plan relies on salespeople reaching out to prospective buyers with the eventual goal of converting them into actual customers for the product in question.

-Cognism and numerous other B2B companies use a sales-led GTM strategy to reach new potential customers.
-Investing in a sales team gives the company better chances of reaching out to new prospects and converting them.
+Companies like Cognism and various other business-to-business (B2B) enterprises employ a sales-led GTM strategy to target and acquire new potential customers within the B2B sector.
+Allocating resources to a sales team increases the company’s likelihood of engaging with potential customers, converting them, and minimising customer acquisition cost.
 Also, there is better control over how the user interacts with the product when using a sales-led go-to-market strategy.

 What’s The Difference Between GTM Strategy And Marketing Strategy?

-In simple words, a GTM is a strategy focused on the new product launches by the company.
+Simply put, a GTM is a go-to-market strategy or plan focused on new product launches by the company.
 One can use a GTM plan when there is a need to break into a new market.
-The strategy is product-specific and targets the audience most interested in this new release.
+The strategy is product-specific and targets the audience bringing the product to market most interested in this new release.

-In other words, a Go-To-Market strategy is a short-term plan and is usually applied once (at the launch of a new product or service).
+In other words, a Go-To-Market strategy is a short-term plan usually applied once (at the launch of a new product or service).

 Go-To-Market Strategy Example:

-Back in the day when Microsoft launched Surface Pro 3, the company implemented a go-to-market strategy.
-The plan was created specifically for this one product, the Surface third-generation tablet, which introduced a solution to the market’s problem.
+Back in the day, when Microsoft launched Surface Pro 3, the company implemented a go-to-market strategy.
+The plan was created specifically for this product or service launch, the Surface third-generation tablet, which introduced a new solution by launching a product to the market problem.

-While previous tablet models existed, they did not have all the features of a computer, and this is what Microsoft targeted in its GTM strategy.
+While previous tablet models existed, these existing products did not have all the features of a computer, and this is what Microsoft targeted in its GTM strategy.

 On the other hand, a company’s marketing strategy will entail the entirety of its action plans to further its business.
 Think of it as the broader strategy applied by the company to build its brand, develop curiosity, and get the correct people to notice them.

-Compared to GTM, a marketing strategy is a long-term list of plans and actions that the company will continue to use, even without an upcoming launch.
+Compared to GTM, a marketing strategy is a long-term list of plans and actions the company will continue using, even without an upcoming launch.

 Marketing Strategy Example:

 Ulta Beauty uses a loyalty program that allows customers to purchase reward points.
 This system does not change when a new cosmetic range is introduced to the market.
-Instead, the company uses this “Ultimate” reward system to build a continuous relationship with customers over the years.
+Instead, the company uses this “Ultimate” reward system to build continuous customer relationships over the years.

 Why Do You Need A Go-To-Market Strategy?

 Every company wants to grow and do better, but there are risks involved in any new launch.
-Coming up with new products and services takes time, effort, resources, and money — none of which are expendable for any company.
+Developing new products and services takes time, effort, resources, and money — none of which are expendable for any company.

-This is why it is crucial to customise a go-to-market plan backed by consumer research and especially one that fits your budget.
+This is why it is crucial to customise a go-to-market plan backed by consumer research, especially one that fits your budget.
 A GTM can give you the roadmap to achieving the goal for the new product launch.
-Also, it can keep the mistakes at a minimum by referencing previous models and selecting strategies that work.
+Also, it can keep mistakes at a minimum by referencing previous models and selecting distribution channels and strategies that work.